Bridging the Gap to a New World of Hyper-Personalized Service

 Background

-The most successful companies in the modern economy use data science to fundamentally transform the guest experience.
+The most successful companies use data science to transform the guest experience with flexibility and scalability.

 Putting Data Science to Work

 In a business setting, data science has three main components.
-Each plays its own role in ensuring that data is accurate, usable, and effective.
+Each plays its role in ensuring that data is accurate, usable, and effective:

-- Data engineering: Implementing best practices to ensure collected data is clean, reliable, and useful and stored in a format that is easy to process.
+• Data engineering: Implementing best practices to ensure collected data is clean, reliable, useful, and stored in a format that is easy to process.

 “This technology brings a whole new level of marketing insights to consumer brands and agencies.
-It helps them to understand better their consumers’ tastes… It is an excellent way for marketers and social media specialists to learn more about product consumption situations, and uncover valuable consumer insights.” – Alexandr Sirach, co-founder of YouScan
+It helps them to understand better their consumers’ tastes… It is an excellent way for marketers and social media specialists to learn more about product consumption situations and uncover valuable consumer insights,” says Alexandrr Sirach, co-founder of YouScan.

 Solution